snowplow/snowplow/README.md

 Setting up a full open-source Snowplow pipeline requires a non-trivial amount of engineering expertise and time investment.
 You might be interested in finding out what Snowplow can do first, by setting up [Try Snowplow][try-snowplow].

+### Open Source Quick Start

+The [Open Source Quick Start][open-source-quick-start] will help you get up and running with a Snowplow open source pipeline.
+Snowplow publishes a [set of terraform modules][terraform-modules], which automate the setting up & deployment of the required infrastructure & applications for an operational Snowplow open source pipeline, with just a handful of input variables required on your side.

+Note: this is only available on AWS currently, GCP is coming soon!

 ### Our Commercial Offering

 If you wish to get everything setup and managed for you, you can consider [Snowplow Insights][insights].
 You can also [request a demo][request-a-demo].